Albert Ganzenmüller: Postwar

 Ganzenmüller escaped to Argentina via Italy from the interrogation camp in 1945.
 His denazification process was delayed, and in 1952 an amnesty led to the ending of the case against him.
 He returned to Germany in 1955 and was employed as a planning engineer for transport matters by Hoesch AG.
 The public prosecutor's office continued to investigate him after 1957, as the exchange of correspondence with Wolff and Himmler had been discovered and published by the historian Gerald Reitlinger.
-Ganzenmüller remained on remand for ten weeks but the investigations led only to a preferred charge.
-In 1973 a case was brought by the regional court at Düsseldorf.
-The charge was that by organising transport the 68-year-old Ganzenmüller had aided and abetted the murder of millions of Jewish men, women and children whose wrongful detention had resulted in death.
-The case was provisionally halted in 1973 because of his inability to follow the case and then terminated altogether in 1977.
+Ganzenmüller remained on remand for ten weeks, but the investigations led only to a preferred charge.
+In 1973, a case was brought by the regional court at Düsseldorf.
+The charge was that by organising transport, the 68-year-old Ganzenmüller had aided and abetted the murder of millions of Jewish men, women and children whose wrongful detention had resulted in death.
+The case was provisionally halted in 1973 because of his inability to follow the case and being declared "mentally unfit" after suffering a heart attack.
+The case was terminated altogether in 1977.
+Ganzenmüller died on 20 March 1996.